stackhpc/ansible-slurm-appliance/docs/networks.md

 This is similar to the above, except each node has multiple networks.
 Therefore `access_network` must be explicitly set.
 Note that only one subnet must have a gateway defined, else default routes via both subnets will be present causing routing problems.
-It also shows the second network as using direct-type vNICs for RDMA.
+It also shows the second network (netB) using direct-type vNICs for RDMA.

 ```terraform